Blast545/ign_tutorials/full_integration_tutorial.md

 And in the teleop_twist_keyboard terminal you can send commands to the system to move the vehicle robot:
 ![Selection_091](https://user-images.githubusercontent.com/8069967/113032362-2ea21d00-9166-11eb-85a3-702f41205b64.png)

-A video demo with the result from this can be seen [here](https://youtu.be/O2LIB4F2XVQ).

 ## Understanding the system architecture